-When working in big projects with several functionalities interconnected it is recomended to avoid the one-and-only huge project approach in favor of several libraries each one of them specialized in a set of common tasks, even maintained by dedicated teams.
-This approach helps to isolate and reuse code, helps with compiling times and reduces the likelihood of including files that not correspond to the API of the required library.
+When working in big projects with several functionalities interconnected it is recommended to avoid the one-and-only huge project approach in favor of several libraries, each one specialized in a set of common tasks, even maintained by dedicated teams.
+This approach helps to isolate and reusing code helps with compiling times and reduces the likelihood of including files that not correspond to the API of the required library.